paraconsistent/paraconsistent.github.io/_posts/logic/2024-02-23-Filters-and-Nets.md

 A ${ \sigma }$-idela is an ideal ${ \mathcal{J} }$ is closed under countable unions.

-There is a simple correspondence between filters and idelas.
+There is a simple correspondence between filters and ideals.

 $$ \mathcal{F} \subseteq \mathcal{P}(X),\quad \mathcal{J} = \{ X \setminus S : S \in \mathcal{F} \} $$